ahoymarcus/nextjs-myjs-tech-blog/articles/data-exchange-formats-and-patterns2022-03-09.md

 The API applications uses the web and the HTTP protocol to provide interoperability between disparate applications, and the most common are:

-- **SOAP**: this are official standards from the World Wide Web Consortium (W3C), and they send messages using HTTP and SMTP.
+- **SOAP**: this are official standards from the World Wide Web Consortium (W3C), and they send messages using HTTP and Simple Mail Transfer Protocol (SMTP).
 - **REST**: this one is not a protocol, but an architectural style that set some rules fo RESTful web services.
 For example, the use stateless transfers and HTTP codes.
 - **GraphQL**: this one is also a architectural design, but that also includes a query and manipulation language and a associated runtime.